surifirstpin/biplus_documentation/docs/README.md

 #### Smarter Visualization

-BiPlus delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.
+AcuBi  delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.

 #### Beautiful Dashboards